-logged into police databases (Blincoe et al., 2015; M. Davis and Company, Inc., 2015).
+Teoh and Kidd (2017) analyzed Waymo automated vehicle crashes in both the California Department of Motor Vehicle reports as well as testing performed outside California and discussed in Waymo's monthly activity reports.
+Waymo crashes were limited to those that met the criteria for police reporting, but were compared to general public crashes that were actually reported to the police.
+This created some challenges as a significant number of general public crashes that meet the criteria for a police report are either never reported, or are reported but not logged into police databases (Blincoe et al., 2015; M. Davis and Company, Inc., 2015).
 This was evident in several Waymo crashes where police were called but did not respond.
-Waymo crash rates were also compared to the SHRP 2 NDS dataset, but the naturalistic data was biased towards higher risk drivers at both ends of the age spectrum and did not appear to be age-weighted in the analysis.
+Waymo crash rates were also compared to the SHRP 2 NDS dataset, but the naturalistic data was biased towards higher risk drivers at both ends of the age spectrum and did not appear to be ageweighted in the analysis.
 The authors found that SHRP 2 NDS crash rates were higher than Waymo's at a 95% confidence interval.

-Goodall (2021) investigated struck-from-behind crashes of automated vehicles using ageweighted crash rates from SHRP 2 NDS database as a baseline.
+Goodall (2021) investigated struck-from-behind crashes of automated vehicles using age-weighted crash rates from SHRP 2 NDS database as a baseline.
 Automated vehicles were struck from behind at five times the rate of human-driven vehicles, although much of the difference could be attributed to higher rates of urban driving experienced in automated vehicle testing.

-Other studies have used automated vehicle crash records to model crash severity (Wang and Li, 2019), analyze crash narratives using text mining (Alambeigi et al., 2020; Boggs et al., 2020), and perform exploratory analysis (Das et al., 2020; Leilabadi and Schmidt, 2019; McCarthy, 2021).
+Other studies have used automated vehicle crash records to model crash severity (Wang & Li, 2019), analyze crash narratives using text mining (Alambeigi et al., 2020; Boggs et al., 2020), and perform exploratory analysis (Das et al., 2020; Leilabadi & Schmidt, 2019; McCarthy, 2021).

 In independent research, Templeton (2020) compared Tesla's stated crash rates with Autopilot enabled and not enabled by attempting to control for increased use of Autopilot on relatively safer freeways.
 To compare human-driven crash rates of freeways and non-freeways, Templeton used fatality rates, which may overestimate crash rates on freeways as higher speeds increase crash severity according to a fourth power law (Evans, 1994).
-When controlling for road type, the crash rate benefits of Autopilot narrowed significantly.
-Templeton was unable to fully assess their comparison of Autopilot crash rates with national estimates due to their different definitions of crashes.
+When controlling for road type, the crash rate benefits of Autopilot narrowed substantially.
+Templeton, however, normalized based on national fatal crash rates rather than Tesla's metric of total crash rates.